SteenChr/edcrop/_sources/inputs.md

 In Table 5, notice that the year is 1900 in the dates for sow and harvest of WR and for “leaflife” of DF.
 Edcrop does not use the year; it only uses month and day for every simulated year.
 Therefore, an arbitrary year can be used for the value of these dates.

 For permanent use, a new vegetation type can be coded into Edcrop and thereby be “predefined”.
 This is done in `CropParameters.initialize(…)`.
-In {doc}`tables`, Table X lists all the vegetation parameter values that can be changed by the edcrop.yaml “Crops” input.
+In {doc}`tables`, Table 11 lists all the vegetation parameter values that can be changed by the edcrop.yaml “Crops” input.
 The Table also gives the respective key and type of value to be specified in the edcrop.yaml file.
 In Edcrop, default vegetation parameter values and growth models are set in `CropParameters.initialize(…)`.
 Changing default settings or values by using the edcrop.yaml input happens in `CropParameters.read_initialize(…)`.

 **Table 5** Example of “Crops” input block of edcrop.yaml file.
 SB and DF are predefined vegetation types for